Man inappropriately touched woman during homeless program in church, police say

-A man faces indecent assault charges after allegedly touching a woman in Centre County.
+A man faces indecent assault charges after allegedly inappropriately touching a woman in Centre County.

 According to the affidavit, a woman claimed to have been touched by Christopher A. Goodman, 54, while participating in the Out of the Cold homeless program at the Unitarian Universalist Fellowship Church in College Township.